 Once RTKLIB is downloaded, and the GPS receiver is connected to your PC via USB, start the STRSVR program (strsvr.exe).
 It can be found in the rtklib\bin folder.
 Set the Input Stream to “Serial” and use the “Opt” button to set the port and baudrate to match your GPS receiver.
 If you’ve been communicating to the receiver with U-center or any other application, make sure you have disconnected them from the com ports to avoid any conflicts.

 Next we need to configure the receiver to output the raw GPS signals, pseudorange, carrier phase, doppler, and SNR.
-This requires us to use the normally undocumented commands TRK-MEAS and TRK-SFRBX.
+For the Neo-M8N receiver this requires us to use the normally undocumented commands TRK-MEAS and TRK-SFRBX.
 First select the “Cmd” button for the input stream and copy the following commands into the “Commands at startup” window.

 !UBX CFG-GNSS 0 32 32 1 0 10 32 0 1